greole/ginkgo-wiki/Ginkgo-Release-Process.md

 The base concept is to create a specific release branch, such as `release/1.0.0` where the release can be stabilized, all important pull requests and fixes can be integrated, and the release-specific tests can be execudes.
 Once the process is completed, the release branch can be integrated into the master branch, and the release process can be started from the master branch.

-### Check the quality of the release's memory access
+### Check the quality of the release's tests and memory access
+Before releasing, all tests should be run on as many platforms as possible using CI, but if possible it should also be ran on different architectures which we should support such as MacOS.
+Once normal tests all pass, it is required to check the memory accesses of the release and solve any important bug.

 Thanks to CMake, we have support for inspecting our test suite with the `valgrind` tool.
 It is important to check that there are no major memory access issues before releasing.
 Failing to do so may cause severe problems for our users.

 To run these tests, use the following procedure.
 First build Ginkgo as usual, ensure all flags being activated.Then launch the tests and finally the memchecks: